Particular/docs.particular.net/nservicebus/pipeline/customizing-error-handling.md

 ## Versions 5 and Below

-In NServiceBus Versions 5 and below, `IManageMessageFailures` are extension points to customizing actions when messages continue to fail after the [immediate retries](/nservicebus/recoverability/#immediate-retries) have been attempted.
+In NServiceBus Versions 5 and below, `IManageMessageFailures` are extension points to customizing actions when messages continue to fail after the [Immediate Retries](/nservicebus/recoverability/#immediate-retries) have been attempted.

 WARNING: When enabling this extension, second-level retries will not be invoked.
 Versions 6 and above offer better control of customization through the message pipeline.